 - Knowledge Panel – The knowledge panel is a box that appears to the right of search results (or above them on mobile); usually when you search for entities such as businesses, people, locations, and so on.
 In terms of businesses, it lists info such as contact details, opening hours, reviews, map locations, photos, and other useful information from around the web.

 - Map Pack – This result usually displays when looking for a business or service within a local area, for example, if you were to search “birmingham hairdresser”.
 It draws on information from around the web (but most notably from its Google My Business listing platform) to display each location on a map along with basic contact details.
 It lists 3 locations by default but provides the option to view more.

 - Google My Business – This is a free tool provided by Google to help businesses manage their presence across Google services.
-Businesses are encouraged to provide details such as addresses, contact information, opening times, etc. This information feeds into Google’s database (the “Knowledge Graph”) enabling them to better display your business in its search results including the knowledge panel and map pack features.
+Businesses are encouraged to provide important details such as addresses, contact information, opening times, etc. This information feeds into Google’s database (the “Knowledge Graph”) enabling them to better display your business in its search results including the knowledge panel and map pack features.

 4. Search Results You Can Trust

 There’s a saying online: “The best place to hide a body is the second page of Google”.
 And the statistics certainly bear this out – in a 2019 Moz survey, only 7% of respondents indicated that they browse past the first page of results.

 Speaking from personal experience, if I don’t find a result that answers my query on page 1, I’ll generally go back and alter my search query.
 Admit it, you’re probably guilty of this too.
 The implication here is quite powerful – “if I can’t find it on page 1, it must be my input that’s wrong”.

-That’s just how much stock we put into Google search results – they’re often incredibly accurate and helpful.
+That’s just how much importance we put on the Google search results – they’re often incredibly accurate and helpful.

 5. Optimisation is Easier Than You Might Think